 So I was standing on the other side, wondering.
 “What’s wrong with SCREW CAP?”
 Well, about the wine…it depends on your taste & preference, but SCREW CAP is innocent here, right?

 Besides, SCREW CAP is no longer considered as the one for cheap or low-class wine.
-That image has changed when almost all of Australian and New Zealanders winemaker use SCREW CAP for their wines, a high-end bottle is no exception.
+That image has changed since almost all of Australian and New Zealanders winemaker use SCREW CAP for their wines, a high-end bottle is no exception.

 Moral of the story: Don’t judge a wine by it’s label or how it’s sealed.